-Evidence suggests that there are three basic 'chemotypes' which will show in traditional hashish landrace crop:
+Evidence suggests that there are three basic chemotypes in traditional hashish landrace crops:

 1. Type 1 plants: high THC, low CBD

 2. Type 2 plants: roughly equal THC and CBD

 3. Type 3 plants: high CBD, low THC plants

-A strain with good amounts of CBD tends to produce a more centred, clear, and grounded experience than high THC varieties do.
+A plant with good amounts of CBD tends to produce a more centred, clear, and grounded experience than high THC varieties do.
 For many people, this gives a more enjoyable and indulgent high.
 Notably, the Lebanese has shown some promising high-CBD plants, one of which is pictured below.